sr3d/GithubFinder/README.md

 - javascripts/app.js file is executed (this file is appended at the end of the files list)

-# Architect
+# Architecture

-Code are somewhat modularized with a main class (F) that can be extended through various plugins.
+The code is somewhat modularized with a main class (F) for the Finder itself.
+This class can be extended to add more functionalities through various plugins.
+Currently the plugins are

+- Diff:  allowing user to diff 2 different files from Github.
+- CH (Code Highlighter):  currently supports Ruby, JavaScript, CSS, and HTML.
+- Keyboard navigation:  user can use the a,s,d,f to navigate.
+- ResizablePanel, which enable the panels to be resizeable.

+Combined with the build script, this architecture is flexible enough to enable or disable certain components to achieve the right size/features.

+The Application also relies on JSONP to grab the data from Github.
+The provided proxy.php script can handle both normal Ajax Requests and JSONP requests.
+Currently this script is hosted on my own shared hosting account at 1and1, and limited to just process requests for Github.com domain.

 # Credits